-Factors that may increase the risk of developing bipolar disorder include:
+Factors that may increase the risk of developing bipolar disorder or act as a trigger for the first episode include:

-- Having blood relatives such as a parent or sibling with bipolar disorder
+- Having a first-degree relative, such as a parent or sibling, with bipolar disorder

 - Periods of high stress